ponylang/pony-tutorial/expressions/methods.md

 ## Chaining

 Method chaining allows you to chain calls on an object without requiring the method to return its receiver.
 The syntax to call a method and chain the receiver is `object.>method()`, which is roughly equivalent to `(object.method() ; object)`.
-Chaining a method discards its original return value.
+Chaining a method discards its normal return value.

 ```pony
 primitive Printer